Updated Jul 6, 2026§ For Vehicles

 What happens if I cancel the MOTOsafety subscription?

 The tracker stops working when the subscription lapses.
-There's no contract, but several users report the cancellation process is less straightforward than signing up.
+There's no contract, but several users report the cancellation process is less simple than signing up.
 Contact support directly for the quickest cancellation.

 Is MOTOsafety better than using an AirTag for teen tracking?